This is a complete guide to the WCAG (Web Content Accessibility Guidelines) in 2024

 – The Accessible Canada Act became legislation in 2019.
 Its goal is to create communities, workplaces, and services that allow all people to participate fully in society without barriers – including in online spaces.

-– The AODA requires private and non-private organizations in Ontario with over fifty employees to meet WCAG 2.0 Level A standards.
+– The AODA (Accessibility for Ontarions with Disabilities Act) requires private and non-private organizations in Ontario with over fifty employees to meet WCAG 2.0 Level A standards.
 By January 2021, all public websites and web content needed to meet WCAG Level AA criteria.
 Exceptions to this include live captions and pre-recorded audio descriptions.

 For those operating out of the European Union, the two major compliance components will include the EEA and EN301 549: